ElementalAlly/attendanceProject/README.md

 source venv/bin/activate
 ```

-This will activate a venv, allowing us to use pip.
+This activates the venv we just set up, allowing us to set up the module.

 ```
 pip install --upgrade pip